paulhibbitts/published-markdown-files/leap-into-open-publishing-session-guide.md

 Congratulations, you've now published your own Markdown content with Docsify-This!

 > [!TIP]
-> You can also upload existing Markdown files by using **Add File › Upload files** in your repository, or use an app such as **[GitHub Desktop](https://github.com/apps/desktop)** to quickly synchronize files between your desktop and a GitHub or Codeberg repository.
+> You can also upload existing Markdown files by using **Add File › Upload files** in your repository, or use an app such as **[GitHub Desktop](https://github.com/apps/desktop)** ↗ to quickly synchronize files between your desktop and a GitHub or Codeberg repository.

 ---

 ## 📚 Additional Resources

+> [!NOTE]
+> All external links below open in a new browser tab.

 ### All About Markdown